 - 11.1.1 Restraint systems meeting SFI standards shall bear a dated SFI spec label.
 For older labels with the punched manufacturing date, the certification indicated by this label shall expire on Dec 31st of the 2nd year after the date indicated by the label.
-Starting in 2017 the labels will use a printed expiration date ("Valid Until"); the equipment is not valid after the date printed. - 11.1.2 Restraint systems homologated to FIA standards will have a label indicating a date of expiration which is Dec 31st of the year marked. - 11.1.3 If a restraint system has more than one type of certification, the label with the latest expiration may be used. - 11.1.4 All restraint equipment must also bear the manufacturer name.
+Starting in 2017 the labels will use a printed expiration date ("Valid Until"); the equipment is not valid after the date printed. - 11.1.2 Restraint systems homologated to the FIA 8853-2016 standard will be valid for CASC-OR competition for up to five years after the year stated on the label ending on Dec 31st. - 11.1.3 If a restraint system has more than one type of certification, the label with the latest expiration may be used. - 11.1.4 All restraint equipment must also bear the manufacturer name.